Key Takeaways

 What Is the Role of the Board in Company Dissolution?

 How does the board of directors influence the process of company dissolution?
-The board holds primary responsibility for overseeing and authorizing the dissolution process.
+The board leads and oversees the dissolution process, but a corporation that has issued shares can complete the decision only with the required shareholder approval (Minn.
+Stat. § 302A.721, subd.
+2).
 It evaluates the company’s financial and legal position, ensuring that dissolution aligns with fiduciary duties.

 The board’s resolution to dissolve initiates formal procedures, setting clear dissolution timelines to manage orderly wind-down activities.
-Shareholder involvement is integral; the board must present dissolution proposals for shareholder approval, complying with corporate governance and statutory requirements.
+Shareholder involvement is integral; for a corporation that has issued shares, the board must present the dissolution proposal for shareholder approval, complying with corporate governance and statutory requirements.
 This ensures transparency and legitimizes the decision.

 Throughout the dissolution, the board coordinates with legal and financial advisors to address creditor claims, asset liquidation, and regulatory filings.
 By controlling the pace and sequence of these tasks, the board mitigates risks and maximizes asset value.